effiemincer/database_mini_proj/README.md

 The files with timing information is stored in the folder titled: "Backup for Stage 2".

+## Queries
+Here are the queries in our own words, they are all available in full with timing information in Queries.sql:
+1. Retrieve a list of all readers along with the total number of books they have ever borrowed.
+2. Find the last notification sent to each reader and its status.
+3. Calculate the average number of books borrowed by readers for each card type ('Electronic' or 'Physical').
+4. Retrieve a list of readers along with the number of their family members and the total number of books borrowed by their family members.
+5. Update unread notifications older than a month to indicate follow-up is needed.
+6. Extend the return date for all overdue loans by 14 days.
+7. Delete all loan records with a ReturnDate older than one year.
+8. Remove a specific reader from the system (and cascade delete related loans).

+## Parameterized Queries
+Here are the paramterized queries in our own words, they are all available in full with timing information in ParamsQueries.sql:
+1. Retrieve All Family Members for a Specific Reader.
+2. Find Readers Who Borrowed More Than a Specified Number of Books Within a Date Range.
+3. Update the expiration date of reader cards by extending them by one year for readers who have borrowed more than a specified number of books within the last year.
+4. Delete readers who have not borrowed any books in the last x years.

 ## Indexes
 ### *Index 1: Optimize Reader and ReaderCard Relationships*
 *Purpose*: Enhance performance for operations that join Readers and ReaderCard tables.
 This relationship is fundamental since every reader has an associated card.